 You can also enjoy one-day hikes around Kathmandu Valley.
 Everest Base Camp Trek and Annapurna Base Camp Trek are the most famous mountain treks in autumn.

-Places to Travel in autumn
+Places to Travel in Autumn

 All trekking routes are open for Travel during autumn, as it is considered the ideal time for trekking adventures.
-Similar to spring, the most popular regions to trek to are Everest Region and Annapurna Region.
+Similar to spring, the most popular regions to trek to are our Everest Region and Annapurna Region.
 Treks such as the Everest Base Camp Trek and Annapurna Base Camp lets you experience the sight of the highest mountains in the world, i.e., Mt.
 Everest and Mt.
 Annapurna.

 Things to look out for